Dandragu99/tartas-backend/README.md

-# 🎂 Backend - Custom Cake E-commerce
+# 🎂 Tartas Backend - Custom Cake E-commerce API

-Backend API built with Spring Boot for a full-stack application that allows users to design and order personalized cakes.
+Backend API developed with Spring Boot as part of a full-stack e-commerce project for personalized cakes.

+This project was created as a personal/family-oriented application and was also used as my final project for DAM (Desarrollo de Aplicaciones Multiplataforma).
+The project was presented and approved with a final grade of 8.1.

 ---

 ## 🚀 Overview

-This backend provides a REST API to support a customizable cake e-commerce platform.

-It handles:
+Tartas Backend is the server-side application of a custom cake e-commerce platform.
+It provides a REST API that allows the frontend application to manage products, ingredients, users, orders, images and business logic related to personalized cake creation.

+The backend follows a layered architecture and is connected to an SQL database using Spring Data JPA.

+---

+## ✨ Main Features

+* RESTful API architecture.
-* Product and ingredient management
+* Product management.
+* Ingredient management.
-* Business logic for cake customization
+* Product customization logic.
+* User and role management.
+* Order management.
+* Order status timeline.
+* Administrator features.
-* Image upload and storage
+* Image upload and storage system.
+* SQL database integration.
+* Data persistence with Spring Data JPA.
-* Communication with frontend (Angular)
+* Backend connection with Angular frontend.
+* Layered architecture using controllers, services and repositories.

 ---